pepmartinez/keuss/docusaurus/docs/quickstart.md

   });
 });
 ```
-1. an element is inserted
+1. An element is inserted.
-2. an element is reserved.
-It reserves the element previously inserted, and returns it
+2. An element is reserved.
+It reserves the element previously inserted, and returns it.
-3. this should print the element reserved
+3. This should print the element reserved.
-4. the element reserved is rejected, indicating that it should not be made available until `now + 1500` millisecs
+4. The element reserved is rejected, indicating that it should not be made available until `now + 1500` millisecs.
-5. a second attempt at a reserve, this should return an element after 1500 millisecs
+5. A second attempt at a reserve, this should return an element after 1500 millisecs.
-6. the same element should be printed here, except for the `tries` that should be `1` instead of `0`
+6. The same element should be printed here, except for the `tries` that should be `1` instead of `0`.
-7. the element is committed and thus removed from the queue
+7. The element is committed and thus removed from the queue.

 ## Backend interchangeability
 This example works with any definition of `MQ` that supports reserve/commit (that is, any except `redis-list` and `bucket-mongo`); you just need to specify the chosen backend.
 For example, to use the `bucket-mongo-safe` backend: